Police investigate robbery pattern near scene of Barnard student's murder

-MORNINGSIDE HEIGHTS, Manhattan (WABC) -- Police are asking for the public's help after two robberies in one evening in and around the same park where Barnard College freshman Tessa Majors was robbed and killed.
+MORNINGSIDE HEIGHTS, Manhattan (WABC) -- Police are asking for the public's help after two robberies on the same night in and around the same park where Barnard College freshman Tessa Majors was killed.

-The crimes happened ten days before Major's murder, in the area of Morningside Park.
+The crimes happened on December 2, 10 days before Major's murder in the area of Morningside Park.

-The NYPD released surveillance video of two men they believe may connected.
+The NYPD released surveillance video of two men they believe may be connected.

 The men, wielding a knife and pretending to have a gun, robbed the worker of his cash, cell phone and scooter.

-In that case, one suspect approached a victim and tried to open a pocket knife.

-The victim punched the suspect and ran for the stairs, but fell running down.

-18-year-old Tessa Majors also ran for the park stairs back on December 11th in an attempt to find help after she was robbed and stabbed.
+Majors, 18, also ran for the park stairs back on December 11 in an attempt to find help after she was robbed and stabbed.

-Investigators are making it clear these robberies are not connected Majors' death.

 The NYPD is also adding more officers to patrol the park, and more lighting is planned.